 Naturally there may not be easy answers for every situation.
 Market data on domestic assets that are expected to generate FC cash flows may provide some guidance.
 Analyst and market commentary may also help to understand what expectations are about conversion of FC into DC.

 Under other FX regimes the valuation may require other approaches.
 Some countries operate with an exchange rate that is allowed to adjust only slowly.
 Other countries have a currency that is pegged to either the euro or the US dollar.
 What is important for valuation of future cash flows is the expectations for these regimes in the future, whether the peg will remain in place, or what FX regime will be adopted if the peg collapses.
 These are not necessarily easy questions to answer, but a proper valuation should consider them.

 As an extreme example, since 2019 Lebanon has placed unofficial restrictions on the withdrawal of currency from the country.
 This makes it challenging to value an asset that generates cash flows in Lebanese pounds for a US investor.
 One approach could be to shift cash flows into future periods when the restrictions on transfers are expected to cease.
 Such an estimate is, however, difficult to make and might be highly subjective.
-In addition, several different currency exchange rates emerged in the country: the Lebanese pound remains officially pegged at 1,517 to US$1, banks allow cash withdrawal at a rate closer to 3,900, the black-market rate at the time of writing stands at 13,000, and is subject to fluctuation, and businesses randomly apply their own exchange rate, which depends on the payment means (cash, foreign or local credit cards, etc).
+In addition, several different currency exchange rates emerged in the country: the Lebanese pound remains officially pegged at 1,517 to US$1, banks allow cash withdrawal at a rate closer to 3,900, the black-market rate at the time of writing stands more than 20,000, and is subject to fluctuation, and businesses randomly apply their own exchange rate, which depends on the payment means (cash, foreign or local credit cards, etc).
 In such circumstances, a careful examination of the factors that are relevant to the project cash flows and to the valuation is necessary to decide on the most appropriate approach.